dfilan/daniels_tiny_reversi_bot/README.md

 How to play: compile src/Main.hs

+Biggest TODO: figure out how to use cabal to install random-fu-0.2.7.7, so that my code actually compiles

 TODO: improve heuristic.
 Ideas:
 - compare 'locked tokens', i.e. those tokens that can't be taken from you.
 - think about odd vs even number of successive takes across a line.